 VANDERPOOL, TEXAS: A TWIST OF THE HILL COUNTRY

-Continuing on the motorcycle theme, Vanderpool is on the route of the renowned Twisted Sisters ride.
-No, there's no 1980s hard-rock hair bands involved—that we know of, anyway.
+The roads winding around Vanderpool are another great way to take in those brilliant views, and the town is on the route of the renowned Twisted Sisters Motorcycle Trail.
 This one hundred-mile ride route is named after three Texas farm-to-market (FM) roads: 335, 336, and 337.
-Vnnderpool marks approximately the one-third point on the route, if you begin from Bandera to the east.
-Rather than being an organized event, the Twisted Sisters are available to travelers year-round—but take note: this is an intermediate-to-expert motorcycle ride.
+Vanderpool marks approximately the one-third point on the route, if you begin from Bandera to the east.
+The Twisted Sisters are available to travelers year-round, but take note: this is an intermediate-to-expert motorcycle ride.
 Beginners are welcome, but it's strongly suggested they take care on this challenging, twisting route.
-The payoff is some of the most amazing views the Texas Hill Country has to offer.
 Excellent reviews and overviews of the Twister Sisters trail are available from Ride Texas and Rider Magazine.

 For our friends who love major solar events, we’d like to remind you that Vanderpool will have a ringside seat for two solar eclipses!
 On Saturday, October 14, 2023, there will be an annular “ring of fire” eclipse, and a full solar eclipse will take place on Monday, April 8, 2024.
 Download the Hill Country Travel App for more information!
 Hill Country land owners can also sign up to rent to RV travelers in the app or online!

 Wineries, bird watching, scenic tours, and even a motorcycle museum, all await visitors to Vanderpool!
 Backroads Reservations is based right here in the Texas Hill Country, and we have over two decades of professional property management under our belts.
 Contact us for more information, and for incredible vacation homes; we’d be delighted to help you get your Hill Country holiday underway!